TempeHS/TempeHS_Ardunio_Boilerplate/Arduino_MAAS_Tinkershield_1st_Robot/README.md

 # Arduino MAAS Tinkershield 1st Robot Boilerplate
 Design and build an educational mechatronics system driven by an OOP library and built on the MAAS Tinkershield.
-The core functions of your system is to provide users with a simplified mainline that they can design their own solutions and extend the hardware with a basic end effector.
+The core functions of your system are to provide users with a simplified mainline so that they can design their solutions and extend the hardware with a basic end effector.
 To assist with user debugging you are required to add a UI display of states.

 ## Core Components
 1. MAAS Tinkershield